 - From AU$ 3,000.00 per person

-Sail aboard Yukon into the heart of Tasmanian World Heritage wilderness, a picturesque voyage from Franklin to Port Davey.
-At the bottom of the world, this little known paradise of intricate waterways, white beaches and crystalline ridges rising sharply from the Southern Ocean has captured the imagination of adventurers for centuries.
+Sail aboard Yukon in the heart of Tasmanian World Heritage wilderness, Port Davey.
+A picturesque voyage at the bottom of the world, this little known paradise of intricate waterways, white beaches and crystalline ridges rising sharply from the Southern Ocean, has captured the imagination of adventurers for centuries.

 Port Davey and Bathhurst Harbour lie on Tasmania’s wild south west corner.
 They are part of the UNESCO World Heritage Area.
 There are no roads into Port Davey.
 Access is by sea, light plane or five days hiking the south west trail.

 The time spent at Port Davey is relative to passage times and can vary due to weather.
-Usually we would expect to have about 4 to 5 days in the South West National park.
+Usually we would expect to have about 2-3 days in the South West National park.

 The 70 mile passage to/from Port Davey can include a landing at Cox’s Bight but often we make a non-stop passage traversing this seldom seen coast line in daylight hours making landfall at dusk.